 Border collies are made for the herding of livestock.
 This breed is the most intelligent and active as compared to all other dog breeds.
-The question that arises here is also that do Border collies have poor eyesight or is it better than the other dogs like their intelligence.
-Moreover, how’s their eyesight at night.
-What are the problems and diseases related to the Border collies eyes?
+The question that arises here is also that do Border collies have poor eyesight or whether is it better than other dogs like their intelligence.
+Moreover, how’s their eyesight at night?
+What are the problems and diseases related to the Border collie’s eyes?

 If you notice any kind of itching, redness, or any other abnormality in the eye of the Border collie, it is an alarm for you and you must take him to examination immediately.

 Border collies have very good eyesight.
 They sometimes get confused in detecting constant objects but they have good eyesight and detect objects in motion very fast.
 It means they are very good at spotting moving objects but not so good at noticing constant objects.